linuxboi/investment-report-generator/backend/README.md

 # Investment Report Generator Backend

-Flask API that orchestrates the multi-agent investment analysis workflow and serves the React dashboard for interactive report generation.
+Flask API that coordinates the multi-agent Gemini workflow, persists the results, and serves the React dashboard for interactive analysis.

+## Highlights

+- **Team vs. Simple agents** – pick between the collaborative multi-agent pipeline or a lightweight single-agent flow for quick takes.
+- **Persistent archive** – every run is stored in `backend/reports.db` alongside generated Markdown/PDF artefacts in `reports/output/`.
+- **Retrieval-augmented chatbot** – conversational Q&A grounded in stored
+	reports using Gemini text embeddings.
+- **All-in-one UX** – the Flask app also serves the compiled React UI under the same origin for easy deployment.

 ## Prerequisites

 - Python 3.11+ (tested with 3.13)
-- Node.js 18+ (for the web UI build tooling)
+- Node.js 18+ (required once to build the frontend bundle)
-- Google Gemini API key exposed as `GOOGLE_API_KEY` (or one of the aliases listed in `config.py`)
+- A Google Gemini API key exposed as `GOOGLE_API_KEY` (or any of the aliases in `config.py`)
+- _(Optional)_ Tavily API key (`TAVILY_API_KEY`) for enhanced research steps

-## Environment Setup
+## Backend Environment Setup

 ```powershell
 cd backend